Last Updated on January 18, 2023

 1. Contact Information

-- Linkedin Profile URL or similar as alternative contact measure.
+- LinkedIn Profile URL or similar to an alternative contact measure and profile.

 2. Career Summary

 Aim for a crisp, concise, and punchy summary without using personal pronouns or too many adjectives.
 Place the career summary at the top of your resume page and highlight it in a different font size and in bold.